 The first train of MF2000 Stock entered service in late December 2007 on Line 2.
 The MF2000 is an updated version of the MP89 Stock designed for the steel-wheeled lines.
 The trainsets allow unrestricted movement throughout the train and have driver operated doors like the MP89 Stock, but also have new features such as illuminated strip maps (similar to the R142, R142A, and R143 in New York City), LCDs displaying information about the next stop including area maps, and air conditioning.
 Upon the delivery of the MF2000 trainsets, MF67 trainsets were retired.
 Currently, the MF2000 operates on lines 2, 5, and 9.

 The MP59 Stock was ordered at the time that the RATP decided to convert Lines 1 and 4 to rubber tired operation.
 These were not the first "pneu" stock ordered, but they are currently the oldest "pneu" stock currently in service.
-They entered service in 1963 and currently operate on Line 11.
-They used to also operate on Line 1 and Line 4 but many have been retired as newer trains have been purchased and introduced in to service.
+They entered service in 1963.
+After 61 years of service on Lines 1, 4, and 11, the final trainset was withdrawn from service on June 12, 2024.

 The RATP had initially planned to convert all of its subway lines to rubber tired operation.
 However, after converting lines 11, 1, and 4, the RATP came to realize that the process of converting the entire subway would take so long, it was not a worthwhile project to pursue.
 (It did decide that all future lines could have rubber tires though, so Line 14 was constructed for that type of operation.)
 However, it decided to convert one last line from steel wheels to rubber tires, the mostly elevated Line 6.
 The RATP also had to order rolling stock for this line, and that stock was the MP73.
 The MP73 Stock is similar to the MP59 Stock, but has a few modifications to make the car fare better when running on the elevated line.
 The first MP73 Stock was delivered in 1974.
 All MP73 Stock currently operate on Line 6.